sonatype-nexus-community/oysteR/README.md

   - `OSSINDEX_USER` (this is set to your email address)
   - `OSSINDEX_TOKEN` (this is set to your API token)

-These will be used by `oysteR` to authenticate with OSS Index, bumping up the amount of requests you can make.
+These will be used by `{oysteR}` to authenticate with OSS Index, bumping up the amount of requests you can make.

 ### Tests